 A description of the task, which is displayed in Bamboo.

+Make sure to use the syntax appropriate for the interpreter of your choice.
 You can select from the following interpreters:

 This option selects the interpreter based on the first line of the script, typically using the shebang.